 So, with easy, hands-off investments paying very decent returns.
 PeerBerry have good reason to be part of my diversified Peer to Peer lending portfolio.

-PeerBerry have actually turned out to be one of the most reliable Euro lenders so far.
-They are communicating and managing their loans, and the situation well.
+PeerBerry really have turned out to be one of the most reliable Euro lenders so far.
+They are still communicating and managing their loans, and the situation well.
 Capital has been easy to withdraw from the platform and most of it arrives in my bank account the next day.
-I have over half of my invested capital back already, and as loans come to term, or get bought back through Buyback Guarantees, capital is readily available to withdraw.

 The Obvious Investor – Easy-Info Table© – PeerBerry Review